RSEAA/RSEAA.github.io/index.md

 A link to register will be provided soon.

 There are also scholarships and accessibility micro-grants available.
 See Accessibility and Inclusivity section for more details.
-You can apply for the scholarships and for the micro-grants by [filling out this form](https://forms.gle/M1QtXqtDEU2SeS1JA).
-You will need to provide one short paragraph to explain how you will benefit from the scholarship or micro-grant.

 ## Suggest Discussion Topics